Smritis2003/Rest-API-Testing-Ecommerce/readme.md

 # Installation using Docker
 1. Clone the repo
-1. Navigate into the restful-ecommerce root folder
+1. Navigate into the rest-api-testing-ecommerce root folder
 1. Create a `.env` file and copy the following contents in it:
   ```
   AUTH_USERNAME=admin